CMSgov/ab2d/docs/prototype-crash-testing.md

 | --- | --- | --- |
 | `pause-resume.prototype.crash-probability` | `PAUSE_RESUME_PROTOTYPE_CRASH_PROBABILITY` | Chance (0-1) of crashing each time the armed point is hit. `0` = off. |
 | `pause-resume.prototype.crash-at` | `PAUSE_RESUME_PROTOTYPE_CRASH_AT` | Which point crashes: `process`, `read`, `write`, or `assemble`. |

+An unrecognised `crash-at`, or a prod/sandbox `execution.env`, leaves the injector disarmed and logs why.

 A small probability (e.g. `0.01`) crashes somewhere in the middle of a large job, which is the interesting case for recovery. `1.0` crashes at the first opportunity.